legislation

 FACT: The American Kennel Club (AKC) is a dog registration authority.
 Their purpose is to collect money from individuals and mail them a piece of paper with the lineage of the dog, and collect money from breeders and send them registration papers.
 Its registration procedures for pedigree dogs are based on an honor system, which even the AKC has admitted does not work.
 As stated on their own website, the AKC does not guarantee the health or temperament of any dogs and "does not have penal or regulatory authority."

 The AKC is not a state or federal agency and, therefore, does not have the authority to and does not enforce any laws.
-Since Minnesota has no State laws or regulations to inspect these facilities, there is no system in place to enforce existing laws.

 Opposition states: "There are standards in effect specifically for dogs and cats [under Minnesota's] Best Management Standards of Care by Dealers, Commercial Breeders, and Brokers."
 And, "These regulations are enforced by local animal control officers and local law enforcement.
 Any violation of these provisions is a misdemeanor."